COVID vaccination and blood clotting

 We have had many questions regarding prescriptions.
 We would encourage you to set up patient access online to ease the ordering of repeat prescriptions – ask a receptionist how to set this up.
 Or you can speak to your pharmacy to ask them to request prescriptions on your behalf.

-Some of our staff are already self isolating themselves however we have enabled them to be able to work remotely.
 We all want to stay safe and still deliver a service to you.
 That is why it is so important that if you or any member of your household are displaying any symptoms of coronavirus or have been in contact with someone who has then you should not attend the surgery unless explicitly told to do so.

 We hope to keep you updated on a regular basis and in the meantime please stay safe.